eranCat/TitanicML/README.md

 2. Model Training:

-- Using various classification algorithms (e.g., Logistic Regression, Random Forest) to train models.
+- Using various classification algorithms such as KNN and Naive Bayes to train models.
 - Employing 5-fold cross-validation with grid search to select optimal hyperparameters.

 3. Evaluation: